 The Libraries offer several different services that require a login.
-Most of the services use your Rutgers NetID/password but some of them also allow Library Barcode/PIN.
-Login credentials do not usually carry over from one service to another, so you may find that you have to re-enter your credentials for different applications.
+Most of the services use your Rutgers NetID/password but some of them also allow library barcode and password for affiliate users.
+Contact any service desk if you have questions about your credentials.

 The services that require login are: